Mercateo/component-check/README.md

   const vtree$ = Observable.just(vtree);
 ```

-As we work soly on observables, we don't generate DOM markup directly (which is the job of `@cycle/dom`).
+As we work solely on observables, we don't generate DOM markup directly (which is the job of `@cycle/dom`).
 Instead the function `h` allows us to create a virtual DOM (using the [virtual-dom library](https://github.com/Matt-Esch/virtual-dom)).
 In this case `h('div')` creates an empty `<div></div>`.
 This virtual DOM is often called `vtree`.
 The DOM driver however needs an observable to operate on, not just the virtual DOM.
 So we wrap our `vtree` into an observable with `Observable.just`.
 This function returns an observable which we call `vtree$`.
 The `$` suffix is an hungarian notation which is used in the Cycle community to mark observables.

-If you run `$ ws start` now you see the _"Loading..."_ text disappear.
+If you run `$ npm start` now you see the _"Loading..."_ text disappear.
 Success!
 Now we need to create our static component.
 This step deviates from other frameworks as a component is _just a function_.
 You will not find any `<static-component>` markup here.
 Again: Cycle comes with a lot of new concepts and paradigms.
-These are quit powerful (e.g. a single function can be easily tested), but you need to learn more to get started.
+These are quite powerful (e.g. a single function can be easily tested), but you need to learn more to get started.
 Anyway... let's try it.

 Create a file `src/static-component/index.js`: